Clicky

 Dock

-Dock mode would limit the throttle, so people would not accidentally hit it and damage the boat, dock or themselves.
+It limits the throttle, so people would not accidentally hit it and damage the boat, dock or themselves.

-The PWC’s with suspension would enter dock mode, automatically if you had a depth finder, it would lower the suspension down to lower your center of gravity while at the dock.
+A little tidbit, the PWC’s with suspension would enter dock mode, automatically if you had a depth finder, it would lower the suspension down to lower your center of gravity while at the dock.
 They made suspension models from 2009 to 2016, and automatic ones from 2009 to 2015.
 They were cool but too top-heavy, so they stopped making them.

 Jet Boats

-Dock mode was more helpful for the jet boats, as it kept drivers from getting too crazy with the throttle while at the dock.
+It’s interesting to note that Dock mode was more helpful for the jet boats, as it kept drivers from getting too crazy with the throttle while at the dock.
 Driving a jet boat is a bit odd from other boats, and quick steering and throttle movements are a must.
 On a jet boat, you do the opposite, slow and steady is what you want.

 They now have the Switch and dock mode is not needed as it’s already slow and predictable around the docks.